7orivorian/docs/docs/index.md

-# Welcome to MkDocs
+# Hello there!

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+This site is host to the documentation for all my public projects!